freesewing/freesewing/markdown/dev/guides/patterns/en.md

   caption="A schematic overview of FreeSewing"
 />

-If we look at our image, it can can divided into three areas:
+If we look at our image, it can be divided into three areas:

  - The left area with the **settings**  box
  - The middle area with the **Pattern** box and everything in it